-Swansea University Egyptology lecturer Dr Ken Griffin has found a depiction of one of the most famous pharaohs in history Hatshepsut (one of only a handful of female pharaohs) on an object in the Egypt Centre stores, which had been chosen for an object handling session.
+Swansea University Egyptology lecturer Dr. Ken Griffin has found a depiction of one of the most famous pharaohs in history Hatshepsut (one of only a handful of female pharaohs) on an object in the Egypt Center stores, which had been chosen for an object handling session.

-The opportunity to handle genuine Egyptian artefacts is provided by the Egypt Centre to students studying Egyptology at Swansea University.
-During a recent handling session for an Egyptian Art and Architecture module Dr Kenneth Griffin, from the University’s Department of Classics, Ancient History and Egyptology, noticed that one of the objects chosen was much more interesting than initially thought.
+The opportunity to handle genuine Egyptian artifacts is provided by the Egypt Center to students studying Egyptology at Swansea University.
+During a recent handling session for an Egyptian Art and Architecture module Dr. Kenneth Griffin, from the University’s Department of Classics, Ancient History and Egyptology, noticed that one of the objects chosen was much more interesting than initially thought.

 Consisting of two irregularly shaped limestone fragments that have been glued together, the object had been kept in storage for over twenty years and was requested for the handling session based only on an old black and white photograph.

 The front side depicts the head of a figure whose face is, unfortunately, missing, with the remains of a fan directly behind.
 Traces of hieroglyphs are also present above the head.
 The iconography of the piece indicates that it represents a ruler of Egypt, particularly with the presence of the uraeus (cobra) on the forehead of the figure.
 Who is this mysterious pharaoh and where did the fragment originate from?

 A search of the Egypt Center records provides no information on the original provenance or find spot of the object.
 What is known is that it came to Swansea in 1971 as part of the distribution of objects belonging to Sir Henry Wellcome (1853–1936), the pharmaceutical entrepreneur based in London.
 The fragments are less than 5cm thick and had clearly been removed from the wall of a temple or tomb, as can be seen from the cut marks on the back.